-Shay and Company is proud to present a small selection of clean and non-toxic fragrances for soap, candles and skincare.
+Shay and Company is proud to present an ever growing selection of clean and non-toxic fragrances for soap, candles and skincare.
 All our fragrances are suitable for natural skincare products, cold process soap making, bath bombs, tarts, body care products, and candle making.
 We understand the value of having non-toxic fragrance options other than essential oils, so we have worked hard to create a line of high-quality, cleanly-made, natural fragrances for candles, soaps, and other products for our customers.

 Each fragrance listing will give you the top, middle and low notes, along with full information about what is and isn’t in each of our fragrances.
 We also list if they are prop-65 free.
 If they do have a prop-65 warning it is because it comes from a naturally derived source, usually an essential oil, and we do specify which ingredient that is from.